jhu-dvrk/dvrk-readthedocs/docs/pages/video/displays/goovis.rst

 Head mounted display with dual QHD monitors (2560×1440).
 The two monitors can slide left/right to adjust to the user's baseline.
-There are also focus adjustments so users can remove their glasses.
+There are also focus adjustments, so users can remove their glasses.
 Other
 features:

 * Supports HDMI-3D.
 We don't have any code for this (yet).